NEET 2023 Exam: Date, Answer Key (Out), Result, Cutoff, Syllabus, Pattern

 NEET Answer key for all Codes - Previous Year

-NTA will release NEET Answer Key for various codes like E, F, G, H (1, 2, 3, 4, 5, 6) after the completion of the entrance exam.
+NTA released the NEET Answer Key for various codes like E, F, G, H (1, 2, 3, 4, 5, 6) after the completion of the entrance exam.
 The previous year's answer of NEET for all codes is provided in the table below.